 Just like any other device, the hard-wired type has its pros and cons.
 The pros of this type are that it is permanently installed in your RV, and the chances of getting it stolen from you are minimal.
 You don’t need to remember to plug it in as it is permanent.

 On the other hand, it also has its downsides.
 You need to have someone professional install it to ensure that it will function well.
 Also, it does sit inside the camper itself.
 Some people are not comfortable with this.

 Are RV Surge Protectors Waterproof?

 In general.
-RV surge protectors are rated by the manufacturer as water-resistant, meaning that it can withstand some rain and wind.
+RV surge protectors are rated by the manufacturer as water-resistant, meaning that they can withstand some rain and wind.
 However, the surge protector is not waterproof and must not be submerged in water.